Dive into creative and fun water activities for toddler with these fun outdoor hands-on play activities for summer!

 Toddlers and water.
 The perfect combination, no?

-Water is a magnetic attraction to most kids and hard to beat for an activity to do with toddlers!
+Water has a magnetic attraction to most kids.
+It’s hard to beat as a simple, fun activity to do with toddlers!

 Water activities to do with your toddler

-Grab a tub and fill it with water and have fun with these water activities with your toddler today!
+Grab a tub and fill it with water and have fun with these water activities for toddlers today!

 - Paint with water.
 Grab some real house paintbrushes and rollers and go to town painting the sidewalk!

 - Make garden soup with some friends.
 Happy Hooligans had the kids pick their own flowers before getting started on the “soup”.